Cross-Lingual Sentiment Misalignment: Auditing Multilingual Language Models for Inversion Risk, Dialectal Representation, and Affective Stability: Related Works

-The adoption of transformer architectures has rapidly advanced sentiment analysis in low-resource languages \cite{bhowmick2021sentiment}, though hybrid approaches retaining lexicon features remain relevant for stability \cite{mahmud2024enhancing}.
-While pretrained models leverage shared representations to transfer knowledge from high-resource to lower-resource languages \cite{conneau2020unsupervised, poncelas2020impact}, recent literature highlights a significant gap in fairness \cite{das2024colonial}. \citet{chen2025bridging} noted that while GPT-4 achieves $\approx$84.4\% F1 in English sentiment, it drops to roughly 67\% for languages with fewer resources.
+The adoption of transformer architectures has substantially advanced sentiment analysis in low-resource languages \cite{bhowmick2021sentiment}.
+Cross-lingual transfer from high-resource to low-resource languages has been enabled both through shared representations in pretrained multilingual models \cite{conneau2020unsupervised} and through machine translation strategies \cite{poncelas2020impact}. \citet{chen2025bridging} document that while GPT-4 achieves approximately 84.4\% F1 in English sentiment, this drops to around 67\% for low-resource languages, and propose adaptive self-alignment strategies with data augmentation to partially close this gap.
+Recent literature shows that hybrid approaches retaining lexicon features maintain stability advantages over purely neural representations \cite{mahmud2024enhancing}, and ensemble methods can achieve high aggregate accuracy \cite{hoque2024exploring}.

-Modern methods leverage both monolingual and multilingual architectures.
-For Bengali, specialized models such as BanglaBERT \cite{bhattacharjee2022banglabert} and IndicBERT \cite{kakwani2020indicnlpsuite} are increasingly used.
-Multiple model ensembles and distillation are also popular: as noted, \citet{hoque2024exploring} achieved high accuracy with an ensemble of five transformers.
-However, high aggregate accuracy often masks representational failures, bias, and a lack of true cultural understanding \cite{das2024colonial}.
-A core challenge in multilingual NLP is handling dialectal variation, especially the culturally and computationally significant gap between formal (Sadhu) and colloquial (Cholito) Bengali \cite{ayman2025banglablend}. \citet{wasi2024exploring} show that even generic LLMs catch social biases simply by surface linguistic cues.
-Because models can systematically fail or flip sentiment, new metrics including human-AI alignment are being proposed to audit fairness and robustness \cite{ochieng2025reasoning}.
-Consequently, recent BiAlign literature argues that true alignment is a two-way street, advocating for pluralistic, customized alignment that respects group-specific values \cite{shen2024towards}.
+A growing body of literature documents that high aggregate accuracy routinely masks representational failures \cite{das2024colonial}. \citet{wasi2024exploring} show that LLMs acquire social biases through surface linguistic cues, and that Bengali dialectal variation, particularly religious dialect variation, induces systematic performance divergence in large models. \citet{ochieng2025reasoning} extend this critique, demonstrating that reasoning-based LLM sentiment evaluation in low-resource, culturally nuanced contexts reveals failures invisible to label-prediction benchmarks.
+The CuLEmo benchmark \cite{belay2025culemo} further shows that multilingual LLMs systematically fail to capture culturally grounded variations in emotional expression across languages.
+These cultural layers of failure are distinct from, but related to, the cross-lingual affective misalignment we document.